Climate Action Funding and Technical Resources

 Overview

 The concern about climate change has been widely recognized on a global, national, and regional level.
-State and local governments are addressing climate change in their plans and policies and starting to take actions to reduce greenhouse gases.
+State and local governments are addressing climate change in their plans and policies and taking action to reduce greenhouse gases.

 Funding Resources for Climate Action